guacsec/guac-docs/guac-ontology-definition.md

 - **Identity**: Do I trust verification of the entity that has made this claim?
 - **Capability**: Do I trust the entity to assert that claim?
-- **Subject**: Do I trust the entity is an authority to such a claim?
+- **Subject**: Do I trust that the entity is an authority to such a claim?

 Then we decided to start with the following:

-- **Structure:** Only interested in the leaf nodes of a trust ontology
+- **Structure:** Only interested in the leaf nodes of a trust ontology.
-- **Reasoning:** We only care about the identity for the GUAC BETA, and capabilities as far as intrinsic protocols allow the expressiveness of (x509 expiry and key capabilities)
+- **Reasoning:** We only care about the identity for the GUAC BETA, and capabilities as far as intrinsic protocols allow the expressiveness of (x509 expiry and key capabilities).

 The way to do this is to have identity nodes as part of the "Actor Tree" be singletons represented by a URI with information on whether or not they've been verified.
 These